logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 # Transformation Functions

-In AI systems, [transformation functions](https://www.hopsworks.ai/dictionary/transformation) modify data used for machine learning applications, often to improve performance.
+In AI systems, [transformation functions](https://www.hopsworks.ai/dictionary/transformation) transform data to create features, the inputs to machine learning models (in both training and inference).
 The [taxonomy of data transformations](../../concepts/mlops/data_transformations.md) introduces three types of data transformation prevalent in all AI systems.
 Hopsworks offers simple Python APIs to define custom transformation functions.
 These can be used along with [feature groups](./feature_group/index.md) and [feature views](./feature_view/overview.md) to create [on-demand transformations](./feature_group/on_demand_transformations.md) and [model-dependent transformations](./feature_view/model-dependent-transformations.md), producing modular AI pipelines that are skew-free.

-## Creation
+## Custom Transformation Function Creation

 User-defined transformation functions can be created in Hopsworks using the [`@udf`](http://docs.hopsworks.ai/hopsworks-api/{{{hopsworks_version}}}/generated/api/udf/) decorator.
 These functions should be designed as Pandas functions, meaning they must take input features as a [Pandas Series](https://pandas.pydata.org/docs/reference/api/pandas.Series.html) and return either a Pandas Series or a [Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 Hopsworks automatically executes the defined transformation function as a [`pandas_udf`](https://spark.apache.org/docs/3.1.2/api/python/reference/api/pyspark.sql.functions.pandas_udf.html) in a PySpark application and as Pandas functions in Python clients.